-The National Dance Education Organization provides interns with practical and challenging experiences designed to offer meaningful learning experiences for young professionals interested in careers in dance education, research, legislation, policy and funding, advocacy, arts or business administration, marketing and publications, conferences, and membership.
+The National Dance Education Organization provides interns with practical and challenging experiences designed to offer meaningful learning experiences for young professionals interested in careers in dance education, research, legislation, policy and funding, advocacy, arts or non-profit business administration, marketing and publications, event planning, fundraising, finance and accounting, and membership.
 Internships are designed for highly motivated, independent, and mature graduate and undergraduate students who seek to understand dance arts education in relation to the national agenda of educational reform.

-Full time Internship programs may grant 2-6 college/university credits a semester up to two semesters depending on the program of study and especially in situations where research and thesis study is required.
+Full-time Internship programs may grant 2-6 college/university credits a semester for up to two semesters, depending on the program of study.
 Internships taken for credit are developed jointly by the student in liaison with the faculty advisor and the NDEO Executive Director.
-All full time internship programs generally require 35-40 hours a week even if no credits are earned.
-All internship programs are designed to meet the individual goals, interests, and abilities of the student.
-All interns develop a portfolio to document their experience.
-Some part time internships may be available upon special request.
+All full-time internship programs generally require 32-40 hours a week even if no credits are earned.
+Some part-time internships may be available upon special request.
+Both full-time and part-time internship programs are designed to meet the individual goals, interests, and abilities of the student.

 Interest Area Tracks

 While at NDEO, interns work with the Executive Director, esteemed professionals collaborating with NDEO on national and state initiatives, and NDEO staff on a variety of projects.
-Projects may cover a wide spectrum of interest.
-NDEO offers interns the following interest area tracks for interns to focus on (interns may select more than one track):
+Depending on our current needs and projects, NDEO can offer interns the opportunity to select an area of focus during their internship.
+Areas of focus include:

 Interns are given as much leeway as they are willing to accept to develop, implement and bring to successful completion projects of significant magnitude and importance.
 As a result, interns and projects executed are both often on the cutting edge of dance, arts and education.
 By the end of their internship, interns have had their hands on the pulse of dance arts education in the United States and they have developed a valuable understanding of dance arts education at national and state levels.